je2mz/zomZomHappyFunZone/playableCharacters/Bard.md

   **Targets:** Multiple / 5x5

-  **Description:** Depending on what aura is currently active, it will amp up that aura.
-All allies within a 5x5 radius are affected.

-  **Harmonic Aura**: Heal 1d10 + 5 health once per turn and gain advantage +3 on attack rolls and disadvantage -3 on attack rolls against you.

-  **Adrenaline Aura**: Deal an additional 1d10 + 5 damage and gain advantage +3 on attack rolls and disadvantage -3 on attack rolls against you.

-  Amp It Up will remain active for two turns and end at the end of that second turn -or- until stopped/broken by an attack from an enemy.
+  **Description:** Depending on what aura is currently active, amp it up using the description below.
+Amp It Up will remain active for two rounds and end at the end of that second round -or- until stopped/broken by an attack from an enemy.

+  **Amp'ed Up Harmonic Aura**: All allies within range will heal **1d10 + 5** at the end of your turn -or- at the start of an ally's turn (if walked into range), whichever comes first.

+  **Amp'ed Up Adrenaline Aura**: All allies within range will deal an additional **1d10 + 5** damage, gain advantage on attack rolls, and disadvantage on attack rolls against them.
+This aura will remain active until stopped/broken by an attack from an enemy.

 ### Beat Box